 [Over the next couple of weeks, I'll be posting some calls to action for donations and such.
 I don't want to overdo them, so I'm only putting up ones I feel strongly about - ones that promote science and skepticism.
 This blog reaches a lot of people, and we are mighty.
 Thanks.]

 I write a lot about the antivaccination movement, people who think vaccines cause autism (among other ills).
 This movement is very strong, despite there being no real evidence to support their claims, and tons and tons of solid evidence against them.
 The antivax message puts children's lives at risk, and that's something that must not stand.

-But an important point gets lost among the shouting: while we know vaccines do not cause autism, we don't know what does.
+But an important point gets lost among the shouting: While we know vaccines do not cause autism, we don't know what does.
 The good news is, while the antivaxxers tilt at windmills, there are scientists out there trying to find out the roots of autism.
 One organization, the Autism Science Foundation, is just such a science-based group.
-They're running a year-end campaign called recipe4hope, and they've put together this cute video:
+They're running a year-end campaign called recipe4hope.

 As they say, every little bit helps.
 If you've got something, please send it along.
 Thanks.